GeonWooPaeng/web_scraping/README.md

 # web_scraping

-study web_scraping to use stackoverflow and indeed website
+ - web_scraping to use stackoverflow and indeed website

+## Use
+- python, Django